Schools in St. Louis with Criminal Justice Programs

 Students with a bachelor's or master's degree can enter the competitive Doctor of Philosophy (Ph.D.) program.
 Some of the required areas of study include criminological theory, the nature of crime, criminal justice organization and research design.
-The Ph.D. program is roughly 5 years in length; students are required to complete the program within 8 years.
+The Ph.D. program is roughly 5 years in length.

 Other School Options